English Français |

 Collinson Mark, University of the Witwatersrand

-Francesc Gomez-Olive, Harvard University
+Francesc Xavier Gomez-Olive, University of the Witwatersrand

 Mark Gross, Brown University